Money Matters: 10 Biblical Principles of Financial Stewardship

 Live more simply.
 Take an honest appraisal of our possessions to determine how much time and money they need to maintain.
 Then honestly determine if the demand has impacted our time in nurturing our relationship with the Lord, family, and friends.
 Paul promoted a quiet, simple life (1 Thessalonians 4:11).

 Live according to God’s definition of “success.”
-While the world has various definitions of success, God has only one: following His law (Joshua 1:8).
+While the world has various definitions of success, God has only one: following his law (Joshua 1:8).
 A life of service to Jesus Christ and a close relationship with God are far too valuable to exchange for the pursuit of pleasure and possessions.

-Eternity
+10. Eternity

 Mark 8:36, “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?”

 Eternity, then, provides a valuable lens through which we can handle our resources wisely.
 Scripture reminds us we are aliens, strangers, and pilgrims as we travel through this world (Hebrews 13:14).
-As travelers, we are hindered in our journey by the accumulation of excess material possessions; we need only enough to provide for ourselves and our families, to serve God, and to facilitate the journey to our destination.
+As travelers, we are hindered in our journey by the accumulation of excess material possessions; we need only enough to provide for ourselves and our families, to serve God, and to support the journey to our destination.

-Everything will be left behind.
+• Everything will be left behind.
 (Psalm 49:16-17)

-Everything will be destroyed.
+• Everything will be destroyed.
 (2 Peter 3:10)

 When we understand and accept the temporary nature of possessions, we become free to pursue the biblical steps that lead to faithful stewardship.
 Study the many passages in God’s Word that give direction in handling money and possessions and seek to be “transformed by the renewing of your mind” (Romans 12:2).